Javioustlj/learning/English/idioms.md

 grinding to a halt: 戛然而止
-(put something) in a nutshell: (to say or express something) in a very clear way, using few words sort out/separate the wheat from chaff: to distinguish usefull or valuable people or things from ones that are not useful or have no value
+(put something) in a nutshell: (to say or express something) in a very clear way, using few words sort out/separate the wheat from chaff: to distinguish usefull or valuable people or things from ones that are not useful or have no value hinge on/upon something: (of an aciton, aresult, etc) to depend on something completely